noahm/react-typescript-boilerplate/README.md

 Use `npm start` to have a live dev server.

-Use `npm run build` to dump prebuilt js+html files into the build folder.
+Use `npm run build` to delete the previous build and dump a built index.html + app.js + resource files into the build folder.

+Use `npm run clean` to delete the build folder.